GregCrutchlow/GregCrutchlow/README.md

 Skills: HTML | CSS | SASS | JS | REACT

 - 🔭 I’m currently working on updating my personal page and past projects.
-- 🌱 I’m currently learning JS and React again to brush up on skills.
+- 🌱 I’m currently learning JS and React again to brush up on skills as well as Linux OS.
 Going to learn Next.JS and Vue!
 - 👯 I’m looking to collaborate on any project!
 - 🤔 I’m looking for help with JS, React and Firebase.
 - 💬 Ask me about Sass and mechanical keyboards!